A Physical Interpretation of Imaginary Time Delay

-\textbf{Conclusions.} In this paper we experimentally demonstrate the connection between the real and imaginary components of transmission time delay and Gaussian pulse properties; verifying the predictions first laid out in Ref. \cite{Asano2016}.
+\textbf{Conclusions.} In this paper we experimentally demonstrate the connection between complex transmission time delay and Gaussian pulse properties; verifying the predictions first laid out in Ref. \cite{Asano2016}.
 The most novel contribution is the direct connection between the imaginary component of the transmission time delay and the center frequency shift of the scattered Gaussian pulse.
-This helps bring physical meaning to an abstract but practically useful quantity making up the complex time delay.
+This helps bring physical meaning to an abstract but practically useful quantity that makes up the complex time delay.

+This paper establishes the detailed equivalence of complex scattering information derived from frequency-domain and time-domain approaches, providing insights that inform and simplify measurements over the entire electromagnetic spectrum.

-In terms of future work, it would be interesting to generalize $D_\omega$ and $D_t$ to arbitrary pulse shapes.
-We can now make predictions for reflection time delays, along with reflection time-delay differences \cite{fyodorov2019,osman2020}, as well as transmission time-delay differences in non-reciprocal scattering systems \cite{Nadav24}.
-The connection of this work to extreme time delays associated with scattering singularities \cite{Nadav24,Erb2024b} is also of interest.
+In terms of future work, it would be interesting to generalize these predictions to arbitrary pulse shapes.
+It would also be interesting to see how this relation would hold for more complex scattering systems with overlapping modes, as well as for gain modes, or systems with strong nonlinearities.
+Additionally, we can now make predictions for reflection time delays, along with reflection time-delay differences \cite{fyodorov2019,osman2020}, as well as transmission time-delay differences in non-reciprocal scattering systems \cite{Nadav24}.
+The connection of this work to extreme time delays associated with scattering singularities \cite{Nadav24,Erb2025} is also of interest.